-These bright bold Valentines are perfect for sharing a little love with someone special, & offer an opportunity to explore basic shapes, colour & design!
+This bright bold card is perfect for sharing a little love with someone special, & offers preschoolers an opportunity to explore basic shapes, colour & design!

-To make the Valentine fold a sheet of A4 card in half, & cut a line through both sheets of card near the fold, as shown in the image below.
+To make the card fold a sheet of thin A4 card in half, & cut a line through both sheets of card near the fold, as shown in the image below.

 As I was setting up this craft for toddlers I cut out a selection of shapes that they could piece together to create a simple rocket.
 Using these basic shapes & colours was a great way to encourage recall skills, & explore the size & properties of the shapes.
 We used bold colours, but you could of course create a rocket out of anything & use any shapes, materials etc. I'm sure older children would have fun designing & creating their own space rocket.